KomodoPlatform/developer-docs/docs/015-essential-rpc/_339-wallet.md

 }
 ```

-**getunconfirmedbalance**
+## getwalletinfo

+**getwalletinfo**

-The `getunconfirmedbalance` method returns the server's total unconfirmed balance.
+The `getwalletinfo` method returns an object containing various information about the wallet state.

 ### Arguments: